Rafiq Tağı: Biography

-Tağı was born in the village of Khoshchobanly, Masally District, Azerbaijan.
+Rafig Nazir oglu Taghiyev was born in the village of Khoshchobanly, Masally District, Azerbaijan.
 He graduated from the Azerbaijan State Medical University and worked as a physician in rural parts of Azerbaijan.
 He later received a degree in cardiology from the I.M.
 Sechenov First Moscow State Medical University.
 Beginning in 1990, he worked at the Emergency Medical Services Hospital in Baku.

-A journalist whose works have been published in both Azerbaijani and foreign media, Tağı over his career became particularly known as an author of six collected prose books and a number of controversial articles.
+A journalist whose works had been published in both Azerbaijani and foreign media, Tağı over his career became particularly known as an author of six collected prose books and a number of controversial articles.
 His membership at the Writers' Union of Azerbaijan of which he had been a member for 16 years was revoked after he wrote a critical essay analysing social and political views of the renowned Soviet-era Azerbaijani poet Samad Vurghun.
 Another article entitled Europe and Us published in 2006 in the newspaper Sanat provoked protests in Azerbaijan and Iran, as well as a fatwa pronouncing the death penalty from Grand Ayatollah Fazel Lankarani.

 In 2006, some residents of the village of Nardaran, "a stronghold for Shia Islamists" in Azerbaijan, during their demonstrations demanded severe punishment for Tağı.
 Protesters carried placards saying "Death to Israel!" and all speeches were met with a loud "Allahu Akbar!"
 Hajiagha Nuriyev, chairman of Azerbaijan's unregistered Islamic Party, said that Tağı was "acting on behalf of international Zionism and Armenia".

-In 2007 the Azerbaijan Court of Appeals in absentia of the culprits has rejected the appeals request filed by Tağı and editor Sadagatoglu.
-He was accused of promoting religious hatred and was sentenced to four years in jail by for instigating religious hostility.
+In 2007 the Azerbaijan Court of Appeals in absentia of the culprits rejected the appeals request filed by Tağı and editor Sadagatoglu.
+He was accused of promoting religious hatred and was sentenced to four years in jail for instigating religious hostility.
 After 8 months of imprisonment with a presidential pardon, he was released.

 He was a member of the Free Writers Union, and regular writer of Alatoran literary magazine.

-Assassination
+Death

-Rafiq Tağı died on 23 November 2011 of a knife injury received on 19 November in a car park near his home.
-In an interview held just one day prior to his death, Rafiq Tağı stated the attack could be an act of retaliation for the article Iran and the Inevitability of Globalization he had published on 10 November 2011 and in which he criticised Iranian president Mahmoud Ahmadinejad for "discrediting Islam."
+Rafiq Tağı died on 23 November 2011 after being stabbing on 19 November in a car park near his home.
+In an interview he gave from the hospital just one day prior to his death, Rafiq Tağı stated his stabbing could be an act of retaliation for the article Iran and the Inevitability of Globalization he had published on 10 November 2011 and in which he criticised Iranian president Mahmoud Ahmadinejad for "discrediting Islam."

-Tağı's family voiced concerns that no one had been held liable for the murder within a week from the event and informed of their intention to sue the Ministry of Health and the chief physician of the clinic where Tağı had died for negligence causing death.
-In addition, they announced their plans to seek political asylum in one of the Western countries.
+Tağı's family voiced concerns that no one had been held liable for the murder a week after the event and informed of their intention to sue the Ministry of Health and the chief physician of the clinic where Tağı had died for negligence causing death.
+In addition, they announced their plans to seek political asylum in a Western country.

 On 15 December 2011, the European Parliament passed a resolution in which it condemned the murder of Rafiq Tağı.